 Tend to your garden, tend to your mental health

 People are extremely resilient despite today’s unusual challenges.
 This mental health fact was highlighted in a recent publication in, of all things, the journal, Landscape and Urban Planning.
-Research has long found that spending time in natural settings has health and wellbeing benefits.
-This research also found that tending to a small garden is actually a mood enhancing activity.
+Research has long found that spending time in natural settings has health and well-being benefits.
+This research also found that tending to a small garden is actually a mood-enhancing activity.
 And gardening is something available to millions of Americans who have a garden spot in their yards or a space as small as a balcony, porch, patio or deck.
 The study involving several thousand adults found that gardening has as much benefit toward improving one’s mood as does that most frequently recommended stress-reliever, exercise.
-It found that gardening had as significant impact on one’s sense of wellbeing (happiness) as walking, biking, or eating out at a sit-down restaurant (remember that?).
+It found that gardening had as significant an impact on one’s sense of well-being (happiness) like walking, biking, or eating out at a sit-down restaurant (remember that?).

-So, this Mental Health Awareness month take advantage of Spring, the warm weather and sunshine.
-Get outside and walk and if you’ve never considered gardening now is a great time to start.
-Maybe gardening will be come part of our “new normal.”
+So, we urge you to get outside and walk and if you’ve never considered gardening now is a great time to start.
+Maybe gardening will become part of our “new normal.”

-Espyr has been helping people – employees, students, members – achieve and maintain good health so they can perform at their best for over 30 years.
-Clients in the most challenging occupations rely on Espyr’s industry leading coaching, counseling and mental health advocacy programs to maintain employee health and well-being.
-For more information contact Jeffrey Joo at 888-570-3479 or firstname.lastname@example.org.
+Espyr has been helping people – employees, students, and members – achieve and maintain good health so they can perform at their best for over 30 years.
+Clients in the most challenging occupations rely on Espyr’s industry-leading coaching, counseling, and mental health advocacy programs to maintain employee health and well-being.
+For more information contact Jeffrey Joo at 888-570-3479 or email@example.com.